-- -River Thames The Thames flows through London, the capital city, and has played a central role in British history for some 2000 years. - -River Severn During high tides a wall of water can travel upstream for over 25 miles.
-This tidal wave is known as the Severn Bore - -River Trent Is the third longest river in the United Kingdom.
-It used to be used to mark the boundary border between North and South England.
+River Thames - The Thames flows through London, the capital city, and has played a central role in British history for over 2000 years.

+River Severn - during high tides a wall of water can travel upstream for over 25 miles.
+This tidal wave is known as the Severn Bore

+River Trent - is the third longest river in the United Kingdom.
+It used to be used to mark the boundary border between Northern and Southern England.